 Musically speaking, Mrs. Nelson has been conductor and manager for a county-wide honors choir for Spotlight on Young Musicians and is an adjudicator for BAK Middle School of the Arts auditions.
 She spends her summers teaching music and directing an annual extravaganza for the Inner-City Youth, Getting There, Inc. summer program.
 She has been recognized by The Raymond F. Kravis Center for her service as an exceptional educator and honored as Teacher of the Month.
 Not only does she enjoy teaching students the beauty and joy of music in school and as a private vocal coach, but she is a well-known Gospel recording artist and songwriter.
 Terrion is often sought after to perform for many events and special occasions all over South Florida and beyond.
 She is affectionately known as the “Songbird of Palm Beach County”.

-The last three years have resulted in major changes and great opportunities for Mrs. Nelson.
-She was nominated for the 2018 William T. Dwyer Award; became the first African American Conductor for Young Singers of the Palm Beaches and upon entering her 30th year of teaching music in Palm Beach County, was asked to take the Choral Director position at Palm Beach Lakes Community High School.
+Some of Mrs. Nelson’s accomplishments as an educator include being nominated for the 2018 William T. Dwyer Award; A recipient of The West Palm Beach Alumnae Chapter od Delta Sigma Theta’s Women of Excellence Award.
+She is also the first and only African American Conductor for Young Singers of the Palm Beaches working with the 4th and 5th grade Treble Choir.
 All of which has provided a more extensive platform to share her experiences as a performing artist on a greater scale.